tapdata/tapdata-docs/docs/tapflow/api-reference/data-flow.md

 ## See also

-Manage flow tasks through [TapData Shell](../tapcli-reference), including starting and stopping tasks, checking task status, deleting tasks, and more.
+Manage flow tasks through [Tap Shell](../tapcli-reference), including starting and stopping tasks, checking task status, deleting tasks, and more.